-- 1. The following modifications to the requirements of this chapter may be considered either as a Type 2, Special Permission Director decision, or through design review if the project is subject to that process. - a.
-Modifications to the requirements of Type I, II, or III landscaping, including but not limited to the use of the landscape area for pedestrian and transit facilities, landscape planters, rooftop gardens or green roofs, terraced planters or green walls; or, revisions to existing landscaping; - b.
+- 1. The following modifications to the requirements of this chapter may be considered either as a Type 2, Director decision, or through design review if the project is subject to that process. - Modifications to the requirements of Type I, II, or III landscaping or revisions to existing landscaping; - b.
 Clustering and/or averaging of required landscaping.
 The landscape perimeter may be clustered if the total required square footage is achieved, unless the landscaping requirement has been increased due to proximity to LDR, MDR or HDR.
 In addition, up to 50% of the perimeter landscaping may be relocated to the interior parking to provide more flexibility for site organization. - c.
 Substitution of bioretention facility for required landscaping for Type I or II landscaping.
 Landscaping in a bioretention facility which includes trees, shrubs and groundcover may be counted up to 100% towards required landscaping depending on the location, type of bioretention facility proposed and proposed use. - d.
 Credit for retained significant trees towards landscaping requirement. - 2.
-The following criteria apply to requests to modify required landscaping.
-Modifications to landscaping requirements may be approved only if the following criteria are met: - a.
-The modification or revision does not reduce the landscaping to the point that activities on the site become a nuisance to neighbors; and - b.
-The modification or revision does not diminish the quality of the site landscape as a whole: and - c.
-One or more of the following apply: - i.
-The modification or revision more effectively screens parking areas and blank building walls; or - The modification or revision enables significant trees or existing built features to be retained; or - The modification or revision is used to reduce the number of driveways and curb cuts and allow joint use of parking facilities between neighboring businesses. - 3.
-Revisions to existing landscaping may be approved only if the following criteria are met: - a.
-The modification or revision does not reduce the landscaping to the point that activities on the site become a nuisance to neighbors; and - b.
-The modification or revision does not diminish the quality of the site landscape as a whole; and either
+The following criteria apply to requests to modify required landscaping or revise existing landscaping: - a.
+Modifications to required landscaping.
+Such modifications can include, but are not limited to the use of the landscape area for pedestrian and transit facilities, landscape planters, rooftop gardens or green roofs, terraced planters or green walls.
+The modification to landscaping requirements may be approved if two or more of criteria i-iii are met. - i.
+The modification or revision more effectively screens parking areas and blank building walls; or - ii.
+The modification or revision enables significant trees or existing built features to be retained; or - The modification or revision is used to reduce the number of driveways and curb cuts and allow joint use of parking facilities between neighboring businesses.